 You can configure MyID to set up an external OpenID Connect identity provider (for example, Microsoft Entra or Google) to provide authentication to the MyID Operator Client or any other system that uses the MyID web.oauth2 authentication service.

-You can then select the external identity provider from the MyID Authentication screen.
+You can then select the external identity provider from the MyID Authentication screen in the MyID Operator Client:

-MyiD MyID Authentication •
+MyID Authentication A

 How do you want to sign in?

 Security Questions

 Smart Card

 Microsoft Entra ID

 Manage My Credentials

 -